The srecord::input_generator class is used to represent the state of generating data from whole cloth.

 |

-| The fatal_error method is used to report problems parsing the file.
+| | The filename method is used to get the name of the input file being processed.
 More...

 |